-As set forth previously, there appears to be a gap between what portion of the growth is "inherent" to the separate property interests as opposed to what is left over for the community after eliminating all "external factors."
+As set forth previously, there appears to be a potentially significant gap between what portion of the growth is "inherent" to the nature or characteristics of the separate property business as it existed as of marriage, as opposed to what is left over for the community after eliminating all "external factors."
 There are numerous "external" factors that may have led to the increased growth in a business other than the direct community efforts of the owner, but that could not have been realized absent the ongoing management, direction and oversight of the owner.